Neutron-antineutron oscillations from lattice QCD

 \textbf{\textit{Acknowledgements --- }} We are indebted to Norman Christ, Bob Mawhinney, Taku Izubuchi, Oliver Witzel, and the rest of the RBC/UKQCD collaboration for access to the physical point, domain-wall lattices and propagators used in this work.
 We would like to thank Yuri Kamyshkov, Rabi Mohapatra, Martin Savage, Steve Sharpe, Robert Shrock, Mike Snow, Brian Tiburzi, and hosts of others for discussions over the duration of this project.
 Computing support for this work was provided in part from the LLNL Institutional Computing Grand Challenge program and from the USQCD Collaboration, which is funded by the Office of Science of the US Department of Energy.
+This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.
 This work has been supported by the U.~S.~Department of Energy under Grant Nos.
 Contracts DE-AC52-07NA27344 (LLNL), DE-FG02-00ER41132 (INT).
 Brookhaven National Laboratory is supported by the U.~S.~Department of Energy under contract DE-SC0012704.
 SS acknowledges support by the RHIC Physics Fellow Program of the RIKEN BNL Research Center.
 ER is supported by the RIKEN Special Postdoctoral Researcher fellowship.
-MLW is supported by a MIT Pappalardo Fellowship.
+MLW was supported by a MIT Pappalardo Fellowship and acknowledges support by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under grant Contract Number DE-SC0011090.